SPC-Some-Polish-Coders/PopHead/docs/loggingTutorial.md

         // SHOULD be some tileset nodes, but that's not a problem, if there aren't any
         // NOTE: a caller of this function can still treat that (missing tilesets)
         // as a serious problem, and use Error, or even Critical, but in this exact context
         // it would be too much of assumption
     }
     ```

 - Error - the current operation cannot be completely executed.
 The problem should be handled in a way, that doesn't crash the application.
 Note that this level will not throw an exception.
-It depends only on you, if a problem is handled internally in current function, or somewhere above in calling function by catching an exception.
+It depends only on you, if a problem is handled internally in current function, or somewhere above in caller by catching an exception.

     Bad use cases:
 	```cpp